On Policy Evaluation with Aggregate Time-Series Shocks: Theoretical Analysis

-In this section, we present a causal model that we will later use to interpret the output of our algorithm.
-We view this model as a parsimonious framework that allows us to discuss the central problems researchers face in applications in the simplest possible form.
-We start with a model of potential outcomes.
-In addition to $w_{t}$ (potential value of $W_{it}$) and $z_t$ (potential value of $Z_t$), we also introduce $h_t$ -- an unobserved aggregate shock that causally affects both the outcome and the treatment variable.
-We define $w^t := (\dots, w_{1},\dots, w_t)$, $z^t:=(\dots, z_{1},\dots, z_t)$, and $h^t:= (\dots, h_{1},\dots, h_t)$, and make the following assumption:
+We observe $n$ units ($i$ is a generic unit) over $T$ periods ($t$ is a generic period).
+For each unit, we observe an outcome variable $Y_{it}$, an endogenous policy variable (treatment) $W_{it}$, an aggregate instrument $Z_t$, and a measure of exposure of unit $i$ to this variable $D_i$.
+We aim to estimate a causal relationship between $Y_{it}$ and $W_{it}$.
+To formalize causality, we describe a model of the underlying potential outcomes.
+In addition to $w_{t}$ (potential value of $W_{it}$) and $z_t$ (potential value of $Z_t$), we also introduce $h_t$, an unobserved aggregate confounder that causally affects both the outcome and the treatment variable.
+We define $w^t := (\dots, w_{1},\dots, w_t)$, $z^t:=(\dots, z_{1},\dots, z_t)$, and $h^t:= (\dots, h_{1},\dots, h_t)$, and we make our first assumption.